AdHoc-Protocol/AdHoc-protocol/README.md

 1. Uploading your task
 2. Downloading generated results
 3. Deploying your project
+4. View your project structure as a diagram
+5. Upload `.proto` files to convert into AdHoc protocol description format

 It accepts the following input:

-The first argument is the path to the file with the task for `AdHocAgent Utility`.
+The first argument is the path to the file with a task.

-The file extension determines the task:
+The file extension and path determines the task type:

 ---